voxpelli/buffered-async-iterable/README.md

 #### Arguments

-* `input` – either an async iterable, an ordinare iterable or an array
+* `input` – an array of async iterables, ordinare iterables and/or arrays

 #### Options